Mange/roadie/README.md

 end
 ```

-This will look for a css file called `email.css` in your `public/stylesheets` folder.
+This will look for a css file called `email.css` in your assets.
 The `css` method can take either a string, a symbol or an array of both.
 The ".css" extension will be added automatically.

 ### Image URL rewriting ###